-- 3.114 Fonterra has carried out an annual update of capital goods inflation-based on an independent report from Jones Lang LaSalle (JLL) using movements in Fonterra asset values. - 3.115 We have reviewed the advisory report prepared by JLL for the purpose of valuation of specified plants and assets at various sites to assist with the milk price index pricing update. - 3.116 The information sources used to create the capital cost index include, but are not limited to: - 3.116.1 JLL Plant and Machinery Database; - 3.116.2 searches of similar plant from internet websites; - 3.116.3 discussions with suppliers and dealers of machinery and equipment; and - 3.116.4 information provided by Fonterra such as receipts, fixed asset schedule and verbal advice as to original purchase costs and date when assets were acquired.
+- 3.110 Fonterra has carried out an annual update of capital goods inflation-based on an independent report from Jones Lang LaSalle (JLL) using movements in Fonterra asset values.44 - 3.111 We have reviewed the advisory report prepared by JLL for the purpose of valuation of specified plants and assets at various sites to assist with the milk price index pricing update.45 - 3.112 The information sources used to create the capital cost index include, but are not limited to:

+3.112.1 JLL Plant and Machinery Database;

+3.112.2 searches of similar plant from internet websites;

-&lt;sup>42 IDP Joint Submission "Submission on proposed focus areas for base milk price calculation 2022-23" (27 April 2023), p.48.
+42 IDP Joint Submission "Submission on proposed focus areas for base milk price calculation 2022-23" (27 April 2023), p.
+48.

-IDP Joint Submission "Submission on proposed focus areas for base milk price calculation 2022-23" (27 April 2023), p.48.
+43 IDP Joint Submission "Submission on proposed focus areas for base milk price calculation 2022-23" (27 April 2023), p.
+48.

-From MPG 2022/23 work programme.
+44 From MPG 2022/23 work programme.

-&lt;sup>45 JLL, Valuation Advisory, 1 June 2023.
+45 JLL, Valuation Advisory, 1 June 2023.

-- 3.117 The overall increase in the replacement cost of the asset base from 2022 to 2023 was 10.4%.
-In our 2021/22 Calculation review, we used the PPI Outputs Building construction index as a relevant benchmark.
+- 3.112.3 discussions with suppliers and dealers of machinery and equipment; and - 3.112.4 information provided by Fonterra such as receipts, fixed asset schedule and verbal advice as to original purchase costs and date when assets were acquired. - 3.113 The overall increase in the replacement cost of the asset base from 2022 to 2023 was 10.4%.
+In our 2021/22 Calculation review46, we used the PPI Outputs Building construction index, as a relevant benchmark.
 We have performed a crosscheck against these benchmarks.
-The annual movements for this index for the March 2023 quarter was 10.3%. - 3.118 We therefore consider that the capital asset costs have been appropriately adjusted to take account of current inflationary effects and are practically feasible.
+The annual movements for this index for the March 2023 quarter was 10.3%.47 - 3.114 We therefore consider that the capital asset costs have been appropriately adjusted to take account of current inflationary effects and are practically feasible.